 Preventing livestock predation by wolves: co-designing a strategic research plan to move forward with “alternative” aversive methods

-Hosted By: Melissa Vanderheyden, Justus-Liebig University in Gießen, Germany
+Melissa Vanderheyden - Justus-Liebig University in Gießen, Germany

 Background: Livestock predation by wolves is one of the main issues hindering the peaceful coexistence of livestock farming and the carnivore, as desired, for instance, by the European policy.
 Popular preventive methods include shepherding, electric fences and livestock guarding dogs, but these are not always feasible or effective.
 With the wolf population rapidly increasing, alternative methods to supplement existing practices are increasingly demanded to provide stakeholders with a set of socially, environmentally, and financially viable options.